Electric Bike

 Recent technological progress has increased the performance and appeal of electric bikes.
 Battery technology has seen significantly improved, extended range with modern lithium-ion batteries and rapid charging capabilities have been offered.
 These developments allow the riders to travel up to 50–100 miles at a charge, depending on the model and use status.

 Motor technology has also developed, brushless motors have provided smooth and more efficient power generation.
 These motors are calm and require less maintenance, adding the convenience factor.
-Integration of smart features such as GPS tracking, app connectivity, anti-theft system and regenerative braking system has made the electric bike more intelligent and safe.
+As a result, the electric bike continues to carry forward the limits of personal transport in today’s technical world.

 Applications Across Different Sectors